claranet/spryker-base/README.md

 External docker volumes to be mounted are:

-  * `/data/shop/assets` -- Shared volume where static assets were imported (1)
+* `/data/shop/assets` -- Shared volume where static assets were imported (persistent volume)
-  * `/data/shop/public/Yves/assets` -- Shared volume for serving static assets processed by antelope (2)
+* `/data/shop/public/Yves/assets` -- Shared volume for serving static assets processed by antelope (volatile volume)
-  * `/data/shop/public/Zed/assets` -- Shared volume for serving static assets processed by antelope (2)
+* `/data/shop/public/Zed/assets` -- Shared volume for serving static assets processed by antelope (volatile volume)
+* `/data/shop/src/Generated` -- Shared volume to share generated code: Mainly because ES init must be done during runtime, therefore we need the resulting generated code shared among all containers (volatile volume)

+Type of volumes:

+* Persistent:
+    * Unique to setup
+    * Shared across container of all different revisions
+* Volatile:
+    * Unique to revision
+    * Shared among all container of same revisions

 ## Using this image